top of page

 Sylvia Rose

 Carbon is the ubiquitous element.
 Art, beauty, science and health pivot around the life force of carbon.
-Carbon is a complex element essential to existence.
-Explore the nature of carbon, its importance to life, why burnt toast should not be eaten and other fascinating facts.
+Here's the nature of carbon, its immense importance to life; carbon black, and why burnt toast should not be eaten.

 fullerene or fanciful carbon molecule

-Carbon (C), with the atomic number 6, is the basis of organic chemistry and a fundamental requisite for life on Earth.
-It exists in various forms, from graphite to diamonds to the bodies of plants and animals..
+Carbon (C), with the atomic number 6, is the basis of organic chemistry and a requisite for life on Earth.
+It exists in various forms, from graphite to diamonds to the bodies of plants, animals, and single-celled microbes.

-A non-metallic, chemical element, carbon is the fourth most abundant element in the universe by mass after hydrogen, helium, and oxygen.
-Known for its remarkable ability to bond with a variety of elements, it forms compounds essential for life.
+A non-metallic, chemical element, carbon is the fourth most abundant in the universe by mass after hydrogen, helium, and oxygen.
+Known for a remarkable ability to bond, it forms compounds vital for life.

 Carbon can exist in allotropes including diamond, graphite (archaic: black lead), and fullerenes.
-In chemistry a fullerene is a large spheroidal molecule. consisting of a hollow cage of atoms.
-Each form has unique physical properties and applications.
+A fullerene is a large spherical molecule made of a hollow cage of atoms.
+Each form has unique physical properties and uses.

 Carbon powder can be used as ink or paint pigment